JeromeMaquoi/sentinel-notebook/README.md

 }
 ```

 The line 282 of the `getUnits` method calls the method `buildUnits`, which corresponds to the fourth frame: _spoon.[...].jdt.TreeBuilderCompiler.buildUnits 82_.
-Be careful that this method has the same name as the second frame but comes from another package!
-The source code of this method is shown below.
-We decided to classify this method as a **builder**, as it modifies the internal state of the `sourceUnits` parameters and then use it to call another method, `beginToCompile`.
+Please note that this method shares the same name as the second frame but is sourced from a different class.
+The source code for this method is provided below.
+We have categorized this method as a **builder** because it modifies the internal state of the `sourceUnits` parameters before invoking another method, `beginToCompile`.

 ```java
 protected CompilationUnitDeclaration[] buildUnits(CompilationUnit[] sourceUnits) {